 (11) The Council shall issue to each person authorised under subsection (10) a certificate in the prescribed form which that person shall produce whenever required to do so by another person to whom the person authorised has given or is about to give an infringement notice.

-[Section 70 amended by No. 78 of 1995 s.
+[Section 70 amended: No. 78 of 1995 s.
 52; No. 84 of 2004 s.
 80.]

 Division 6 — Inspection and information